 5. Invest in PR

 Investing in Public Relations can help you a lot in the online restaurant reputation management.
 The reach of media coverage in a credible online newspaper or magazine can significantly impact your customer base.
 However, PR can be expensive and is not feasible for all restaurants.
-You can also engage with Food Bloggers with a good online readership.
+You can also engage with Food Bloggers with an excellent online readership.
 Check the Alexa rank of their blogging website and the number of daily visits they get on their blog.

 6. Have a Functional and Updated Website

 Any restaurant whether a chain or independent stands to gain drastically by engaging in a proactive reputation management process.
-Every restaurant should prioritize to respond to the online reputation management problems as they arise to prevent them from becoming larger problems.
+Every restaurant should prioritize to respond to the online reputation management problems as they arise to prevent them from becoming more significant problems.
 How you do the online restaurant reputation management is a realistic reflection of the care and hard work you put into your business.